 The M.A can be completed with or without thesis, in one or two years, and in full- or part-time programs; the PhD is full-time.

 *MA SSHRC applicants MUST meet the original December 1 deadline.

 The English Language program includes specializations in history and structure of language, discourse and genre analysis, and history and theory of rhetoric.
 Faculty members in the Language program teach and supervise research in descriptive linguistics, historical linguistics, cognitive linguistics, functional grammar, semantics, pragmatics, discourse analysis, stylistics, genre studies, and history and theory of rhetoric.
 Students in the English Literature program can take advantage of Language graduate courses; recent offerings include courses on reported speech and its rhetorical versatility across genres; the uses of classical rhetoric for contemporary critical practice; and cognitive approaches to the language of literature.
 By the same token, Language students can take advantage of the wide variety of Literature courses our department offers.

 The English Literature program includes specializations across the periods, genres, and major figures of British, North American and World Literature in English.
 Current research initiatives on the part of faculty include such diverse topics as the ecocritical study of Renaissance drama; the triumph of transport in Romantic poetry; the impact of radio and television on modernist poetics; the politics of post-identity in Asian American literature, and the role of war and its traumatic shocks in twentieth-century Canadian, U.S. and British literature.
-Graduate students can also choose to work across disciplinary fields, taking advantage of UBC’s outstanding interdisciplinary programs in Medieval Studies, Canadian and U.S. Studies, Studies in Sexuality, and Science and Technology Studies, among others.
+Graduate students can also choose to work across disciplinary fields, taking advantage of UBC’s outstanding interdisciplinary programs in Medieval Studies, Canadian Studies, Gender, Race, Sexuality and Social Justice, Studies, and Science and Technology Studies, among others.

 Graduate Students and Faculty